top of page

 2018

-World 1 was collaged with many varied upcycled computer components.
-The choice of subject and materials was guided by the site, the university being a global place of learning where students come from around the world to learn.
+World 1 was constructed out of many upcycled computer components.
+The choice of subject and materials were guided by the site, the university being a global place of learning where students come from around the world to learn.
 The piece is sited in the entrance lobby of the universities computer building.
-Bedfordshire University prides itself on its computer design and software courses so this material seemed appropriate for the context of the location.
+Bedfordshire University prides itself on its computer design and software courses so this materials and world map projection were chosen for the appropriateness of their content and context.

 World No 1 was commissioned by Bedfordshire University in 2010.